Sambir: Beginning of Polish rule

+Early modern period

 In 1530, in view of all the invasions and attacks on the city, the Starosta (district governor) Krzysztof Odrowaz Szydlowski surrounded it with a thick wall and deep trenches, to enable it to be defended.
 For two hundred and fifty years, Sambor, thus enclosed, was compelled to shrink, limiting itself to narrow streets, without any possibility of expanding and developing naturally.
-The city was frozen into restricting borders until the first years of the Austrian conquest in 1772 (see: Partitions of Poland).
+The city was frozen into restricting borders until the first years of the Austrian conquest in 1772.

 The city's walls, gates and towers were of much concern to the city fathers, who imposed heavy taxes on the population to cover the costs of safeguarding them for defense.
 Furthermore, each of the eleven artisans' guilds in the city had to take upon itself the obligation to guard and defend a certain part of the wall, as well as provide arms at its own expense.

 In the center of the market place stood Ratusz (City Hall), with a clock tower on it.
 This building, the most important in the rebuilt city, was entirely destroyed in 1637 in a fire that wiped out almost all of Sambor.
 The new Ratusz was completed only in 1668, and then, for the first time, at the top of the tower the city emblem was unfurled: a deer with an arrow in its throat.

-The Royal Palace

-Second in importance for defense was the royal palace, which was situated outside the city walls, in the suburb of Blich.
-At first it was built of wood and was burnt down in 1498.
-When the Starosta Shidlovski rebuilt it in 1530, near the Dniester, he built it as a fortress, surrounded by moats, behind which were earthen walls.